 Too many people focus on things like “good” energy and “bad” energy – mostly in judgment of people around them.

 But the best place to start is within yourself.
-Be meticulously aware of what drains you, what feeds you, when you feel strong, and when you give your power or attention away.
+Be meticulously aware (in advance!) of what drains you, what feeds you, when you feel strong, and when you give your power or attention away.

-One exercise that has yielded amazing results for my client is an end of the day review – where you sit quietly for 10 minutes and rewind the day.
-You watch yourself in each situation and see where you got triggered or drained.
+One place you can begin: At the end of your day, sit quietly for 10 minutes and rewind the day.
+Observe yourself in each situation and see where you got triggered or drained.
 Then you “call” your energy back to you from each and every situation.

-It sounds simple, just try it!
-You’ll be amazed at the changes it creates in real-time situations.
+It sounds simple.
+But you’ll be amazed at the changes it creates in real-time situations.

-Many of my clients are super sensitive human beings.
+Many of my clients are pretty sensitive human beings.
 It’s what makes them excel at what they do and how they serve.

-It doesn’t make them better than you.
+It doesn’t make them special.
 It doesn’t make them wimpier than you.
 It doesn’t mean they are more or less set up to succeed in business.